awsdocs/amazon-cloudfront-developer-guide/doc_source/IntroductionUseCases.md

 Running serverless code at the edge opens up a number of possibilities for customizing the content and experience for viewers, at reduced latency\.
 For example, you can return a custom error message when your origin server is down for maintenance, so viewers don't get a generic HTTP error message\.
 Or you can use a function to help authorize users and control access to your content, before CloudFront forwards a request to your origin\.

 Using Lambda@Edge with CloudFront enables a variety of ways to customize the content that CloudFront delivers\.
 To learn more about Lambda@Edge and how to create and deploy functions with CloudFront, see [Customizing at the edge with Lambda@Edge](lambda-at-the-edge.md)\.
-To see a number of code samples that you can customize for your own solutions, see [Lambda@Edge Example Functions](lambda-examples.md)\.
+To see a number of code samples that you can customize for your own solutions, see [Lambda@Edge example functions](lambda-examples.md)\.

 ## Serve private content by using Lambda@Edge customizations<a name="IntroductionUseCasesPrivateContentAtTheEdge"></a>